๐Ÿ“บCritical TV Studies

 News and Current Affairs

-• Satirical news programs like "The Daily Show" reveal how news conventions can be parodied, suggesting that "straight" news is itself a performance
+• Satirical news programs like "The Daily Show" reveal how news conventions can be parodied, suggesting that "straight" news is itself a performance with its own set of genre conventions (anchor desks, graphics, authoritative tone).

-Compare: Documentary vs. Reality TV—both claim access to "the real," but documentaries maintain cultural prestige while reality TV is often dismissed as trashy.
+Compare: Documentary vs. Reality TV: both claim access to "the real," but documentaries maintain cultural prestige while reality TV is often dismissed as trashy.
 Analyzing this distinction reveals assumptions about class, authenticity, and cultural value embedded in genre hierarchies.

 Speculative World-Building